Jana Van Lent: Biography

 In September 2025, she competed over 5000 metres at the 2025 World Championships in Tokyo, Japan, without advancing to the final.
 At the championships, she also placed thirteenth in the women's 10,000 metres race.
+In December at the 2025 European Cross Country Championships in Lagoa, Portugal, she had a fourth-place finish, just ahead of compatriots Lisa Rooms in fifth and Chloe Herbiet in seventh, winning the gold for Belgium in the senior women's team event.